bosborne/nyackcommunitygarden/garden-rules/index.md

 5. No gardener may transfer his or her plot to another person without permission of the NCG Executive Committee.

-6. Every gardener must partcipate in at least one Nyack Community Garden committee and contribute at least six hours between the garden’s opening and closing.
+6. Every gardener must participate in at least one Nyack Community Garden committee and contribute at least six hours between the garden’s opening and closing.

 7. Keep gates locked at all times.